oreillymedia/production-resources/oriole/index.md

 ## Get a GitLab Account and Access to the Oriole Project

 GitLab makes it easy to get a Git repo and add collaborators to work together on an Oriole project.
 We'll get you started with a template that includes a base *Dockerfile* that's appropriate for your project, and we'll invite you to create a GitLab account.
-You'll be able to use HTTPS (preferred) or SSH to clone your project into LaunchBot.
+You'll use HTTPS to clone your project into LaunchBot.

 ## Install LaunchBot

 1. Use Chrome or Firefox (Safari does not render correctly).
-2. Download the [latest release of LaunchBot](https://dl.equinox.io/oreillymedia/launchbot/stable) and follow the instructions for installing.
-Prefix with `sudo` if the error message “Permission denied” is returned for the `unzip` command.
+2. Go to [launchbot.io](launchbot.io) and follow the instructions for installing.
-3. Sign up for a LaunchBot account at http://launchbot.io/.
-“Google sign up” is the easiest.
-If you decide to manually enter an email and password, you will need to verify your email (you'll receive a verification email) and then refresh the LaunchBot page to sign in.
-5. Start LaunchBot by typing `launchbot` at the command line.
+3. Start LaunchBot by typing `launchbot` at the command line or double clicking the icon.
 LaunchBot will start in your default browser (should be Chrome or Firefox).
-6. The configuration page is found by clicking on the gear icon in the upper right section of the toolbar.
-You can [check your settings here](http://oreillymedia.github.io/production-resources/oriole/launchbot-settings).

 # How to Make an Oriole with LaunchBot<a name="make_oriole"></a>